theobald-software/theobald-software.github.io/content/_en/yunio/server/server-settings.md

 ### WebSockets

-Define the ports for the communication between the Designer and the YunIO server.
+Define the ports for the communication between the Designer and the yunIO server.

 ![WebSockets](/img/content/yunio/Settings_websockets.png){:class="img-responsive"}

 **HTTP port:**<br>
-This port is used for the communication between the Designer and the YunIO server if *Transport Layer Security (TLS)* is disabled.
+This port is used for the communication between the Designer and the yunIO server if *Transport Layer Security (TLS)* is disabled.
 The maximum port number is 65535.

 **HTTPS port:**<br>
-This port is used for the communication between the Designer and the YunIO server if *Transport Layer Security (TLS)* is enabled.
+This port is used for the communication between the Designer and the yunIO server if *Transport Layer Security (TLS)* is enabled.
 The maximum port number is 65535.